The Holly, Ivy and Christmas Plants

 When should you take the greenery down?

-It is traditional to take down the decorations on Twelfth Night (also known as Epiphany) on January 6th.
+It is traditional to take down the decorations after Twelfth Night (5th January) on Epiphany (January 6th).
 But during the middle ages, greenery (including Mistletoe) was often left hanging up until Candlemas (when Christians celebrate Jesus going to the Jewish Temple as a baby) in early February!